Trafl/ClinicaMicrosservice/README.md

 - Flyway
 - Lombok
 - MySQL
-- OpenApi
 - SpringDoc
 - Spring Gateway
-- Spring netflix Eureka
+- Spring Netflix Eureka
 - Spring Cloud OpenFeign
 - Apache Kafka

-# Documentação
-Cada microsserviço tem a sua propria documentação no padrão Swagger para o melhor entendimento sobre cada End-point.

-# Arquitetura
- ## Serviços de Gateway:
+## Documentation
-- GateWayServer-MS: GateWay que unifica os pontos de entrada da API, utiliza o SpringGateWay.
+Each microservice has its own documentation in the Swagger standard for a better understanding of each End-point.
+Access "http://localhost:8081/" and open the Eureka graphical interface to find out which port each application is running on.
+After that, replace the connected port in http://localhost:"youPort" and add "/swagger-ui/index.html#/".

- ## Serviços de Descoberta:
+## Architecture
-- EurekaServer-MS: Serviço utilizado para que as API's se encontrem na rede, utilza o Spring netflix Eureka.

- ## Serviços de Armazenamento de Dados:
+ ### Gateway Services:
+- GateWayServer-MS: GateWay that unifies API entry points uses SpringGateWay

+ ### Discovery Services:
+- EurekaServer-MS: Service used for APIs to be found on the network, uses Spring Netflix Eureka.

+ ### Data Storage Services:
-- PacientesDB-MS: responsavel pelo CRUD das informações relacionadas aos pacientes.
+- PacientesDB-MS: responsible for CRUD of information related to patients.
-- ProcedimentosDB-MS: responsavel pelo CRUD das informações relacionadas aos procedimentos.
+- ProcedimentosDB-MS: responsible for CRUD of information related to procedures.
-- MedicosDB-MS: responsavel pelo CRUD das informações relacionadas aos medicos.
+- MedicosDB-MS: responsible for CRUD of information related to doctors.

- ## Serviços de Negócios:
-- Agendar-MS: responsavel por fazer uma chamada sincrona as API's de armazenamento, coletar informações e criar uma entidade Consulta

-- Financeiro-MS: responsavel por gerenciar os valores de entrada exemplo: consultas, saida exemplo: materiais comprados calcular ambos e retornar um relatorio das despesas

- ## Serviços de Mensagens:
- - Apache Kafka: Sistema de mensageria assincrono para fazer a comunicação entre os microsserviços
+ ### Business Services:
+- Agendar-MS: responsible for making a synchronous call to the storage API's, collecting information and creating a Medical appointment entity.
+- Financeiro-MS: Responsible for managing input values, example: medical appointments, output, example: purchased materials, calculate both and return an expense report.

+ ### Messaging Services:
+ - Apache Kafka: Asynchronous messaging system to communicate between microservices.
+ - Spring Cloud OpenFeign: Used to make synchronous calls within the project to query data services.